yoncise/yoncise.github.io/_posts/2016-01-31-The-yuan-and-the-markets.md

 For well over a decade, China has been the engine of global growth.
 But the blistering pace of economic expansion has slowed.
 The stockmarket has been in turmoil, again.
 Although share prices in China matter little to the real economy, seesawing stocks feed fears among investors that the Communist Party does not have the wisdom to manage the move from Mao to market.
-The rest of the world looks at the debts and growing labour unrest inside China (see article), and it shudders.
+The rest of the world looks at the debts and growing labour unrest inside China, and it shudders.
 Nowhere are those worries more apparent—or more consequential—than in the handling of its currency, the yuan.

 __Faulty forex__